OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## Super nitty gritty (Michael R)

-- Disconnected mode - details on how we see this working.
-- Version tolerance/message schema
 - Snapshots (how to update on the source Space and re-promote to remote Space)
-- What will be locked on the target Space?
-- We want to use delta compression
-- Tenants could span Spaces
+- Tenants could span Spaces (Mike N)
-- Channels in remote Spaces
+- Channels in remote Spaces (Mike N)
-- ARC in remote Spaces
+- ARC in remote Spaces (Mike N)

-## Security Concerns

-- Two-way trust using PKI (like Octopus and Tentacle)

 ## Superseded Solutions (Vanessa)